cig0/old_blog/h4we-are-in-business-finallyh4.md

 * It is devilish fast to load since it is made of just *markdown* and *HTML*
 * Being light on resources as it is it won't suck your computer dry avid for CPU or GPU cycles and RAM
 * I agree that my English sucks; on the bright side I'm actively working on getting better at it.
 If you see anything wrong please leave a comment :)
-* Last but not least: this blog is intended as an open hub to learn, to share, to grow and to evolve; more about this in the next section
+* Last but not least: this blog is intended as an open hub to learn, to share, to grow and to evolve

+... what takes us to ...

 **There's only a couple of rules to follow** (stop complaining, *some rules* are always necessary)